digitalm3/DigitalOcean_dyndns/readme.md

 ***DigitalOcean DynDns Server***

 This is a dyndns (ddns) server that will update DNS records hosted by DigitalOcean.
 It "should" be compatible with the dyn.com protocol which makes it work with many newer routers.
-I am new to PHP but my very good friend Richard has contributed most of the code, please use caution if you use it.
-A log is created in the same folder named digitalocean.dyndns.log.
+I am new to PHP but my very good friend, Richard, has contributed a lot of the code.
+A log is created in the same folder named digitalocean.dyndns.log, please use caution when using it.

 **Requirements**